Building Understanding of Measurement Conversions

 confidence applying measurement in real contexts

-The goal of teaching measurement conversions is not simply to help students follow a procedure.
-It is to help them understand quantities and relationships in ways that support real-world reasoning.
+The goal of teaching measurement conversions isn’t just for students to follow a procedure - it’s to help them understand quantities and the relationships between them in ways that support real-world reasoning.

-Hands-on exploration, discussion, and meaningful problem solving help students develop this understanding far more effectively than a worksheet.
+Hands-on explorations, discussion, and meaningful problem solving build this understanding far more effectively than worksheets alone.